laravel/docs/blade.md

         Blade::component(AlertComponent::class, 'package-alert');
     }

-Once your component has been registered, it may be rendered using it's tag alias:
+Once your component has been registered, it may be rendered using its tag alias:

     <x-package-alert />